qiaoweili/MachineLearning-FinalProject-Predict-View-by-CoverImage/README.md

 ### — A Classification Problem Using VGG and ResNet from Machine Learning

-The goal of this project is to have and video cover image as an input, and output the predicted range of number of views the video might have.
+The goal of this project is to have and video cover image as an input, and output the predicted range of view numbers.

-It helps the video producer to test whether his/her video cover is attractive enough and might help us study human visual aesthetic.
+It helps the video producer to test whether his/her video cover is attractive enough and might further help us study human visual aesthetic.

 ### All these data are collected from videos with a 'vlog' tag on www.bilibili.com using Beautifulsoup4.

-The attributes we collected are the link of the cover images and the corresponding number of views of the videos.
+The attributes we collected are the link of the cover images and the corresponding video's view numbers.

 -**data collecting/bililarge_download.py, bili_download.py**: python files for web scraping and downloading: